decretist/Dissertation/Chapter2/chapter2.md

 chapter insertions, and chapter order.
 Whatever the later formal ascription, is Gratian responsible for all these parts?
-The other difficulty is the range of roles the one 'responsible' person might have had -- compiler, commentator, rubricator, reviser.
+The other difficulty is the range of roles the one 'responsible' person might have had---compiler, commentator, rubricator, reviser.
 Was Gratian one or all?
 The difficulties relate to one another, because evidence that Gratian was, say, the commentator of Part II does not establish what role he had in Part I." [@noonan_gratian_1979, 162-163].

-[^17]: D.3, c.1-2. *Decretum Gratiani*, First Recension, edition
+[^17]: D.3 c.1-2. *Decretum Gratiani*, First Recension, edition in
-in progress.
+progress.
 Anders Winroth, 3/21/2017, p.5, l.13-18.

 [^18]: "Porro canonum alii sunt decreta Pontificum, alii statuta conciliorum."
-D.3, d.p.c.2. *Decretum Gratiani*, First Recension, edition in progress.
+D.3 d.p.c.2. *Decretum Gratiani*, First Recension, edition in progress.
 Anders Winroth, 3/21/2017, p.5, l.19-20.

 [^19]: In addition to genuine papal material, for example a large